create3000/x_ite/docs/_posts/accessing-the-external-browser.md

 ## Second Example

+This example will load an external scene, and then access and manipulate some nodes of this scene.

 <iframe src="https://create3000.github.io/media/x_ite/external-browser/adrenaline.html"></iframe>

 Adding HTML controls to your scene is no rocket science.
 We have added some HTML buttons below the x3d-canvas, which on click call a callback function.